- Written by Dr.Mehmet Demircioglu

 For the next few days, keep the recovery simple.
 Protect the scalp from rubbing, drink fluids, follow the washing instructions, avoid unnecessary exertion, and do not add extra medicines unless they were already approved or prescribed.
 A sore arm or a short low fever with a stable scalp is judged differently from fever with increasing scalp pain, spreading redness, discharge, bleeding, or swelling that is getting worse.

 If the vaccine is planned and not urgent, it is often cleaner to complete it before surgery with enough time for expected side effects to settle.
-For many routine vaccines, that means not taking it the day before travel or the day before the operation.
+For many routine vaccines, that means avoiding the shot on the day before travel or the day before the operation.
 Give the body time to react, and arrive for surgery well.

 The exact interval depends on the vaccine, your health, and the reason for vaccination.
 There is no single number that fits every vaccine.
 A flu shot, COVID vaccine, travel vaccine, tetanus vaccine, and a vaccine required after exposure do not all carry the same urgency or schedule.

-If you feel feverish, unwell, or unusually fatigued after vaccination just before surgery, tell the clinic early.
-The pre-operative review, including blood tests before a hair transplant, can help decide whether the operation day is still reasonable.
+If you feel feverish, unwell, or unusually fatigued after vaccination just before surgery, share it early.
+The review before surgery, including blood tests before a hair transplant, can help decide whether the operation day is still reasonable.

 A brief low fever after vaccination can happen, but after hair transplant surgery I still judge the full pattern.
 Fever by itself and fever with a worsening scalp are not the same situation.
 If fever comes with increasing scalp pain, spreading redness, warmth, pus, bad smell, wet discharge, or swelling that is getting worse, think about possible infection after a hair transplant and contact the clinic.